Our church’s priorities

 Check out this sermon to hear a fuller explanation of this priority of our church:

-As a church we want Jesus’s last command that He gave on earth to be our first priority: “Go and make disciples of all nations…” (Matthew 28:19).
-As a church body, we want to partake in that commission to see disciples made ‘of all nations’.
-We seek to do this by partnering with frontier missionaries who are bringing the Gospel to unreached peoples, by partnering with local ministries that are spreading the Gospel outside the church walls, and by seeking to be faithful witnesses in all the various relational spheres that God has placed us.
+As a church we want Jesus’s last command to be our first priority: “Go and make disciples of all nations” (Matthew 28:19).
+As His ambassadors (2 Corinthians 5:20), we are sent to represent Christ and proclaim His gospel in word and deed.
+We seek to live out this calling by partnering with frontier missionaries who carry the good news to unreached peoples, by supporting local ministries that bring the gospel beyond our church walls, and by equipping one another to be faithful witnesses in every sphere of life where God has placed us.

 Check out this sermon to hear a fuller explanation of this priority of our church: